 Here are some insider tips to help you make the most of your visit to Skopje

-• Old Bazaar: This maze of narrow streets and alleys is full of shops, cafes, and restaurants.
-It is the perfect place to find unique souvenirs and experience traditional Macedonian hospitality.
+- Old Bazaar: This maze of narrow streets and alleys is full of shops, cafes and restaurants.
+Perfect place to find unique souvenirs and experience traditional Macedonian hospitality.

 Plan Your Trip